CoolPluginsTeam/wpml-translation-check/readme.txt

 Yes.
 AutoMLP is automatic translation addon for WPML, so both WPML Multilingual CMS and WPML String Translation must be installed and activated on your WordPress website before using this plugin.

-= Which AI translation engines are supported? = AutoMLP provides faster and accurate translations using AI services such as OpenAI and Google Gemini.
+= Which AI translation engines are supported? = AutoMLP supports the following AI translation engines:

+* **Chrome Built-in AI** – Free, runs locally in your browser, no API key required
+* **OpenAI** – API-based, provides highly accurate and context-aware translations
+* **Gemini AI** – API-based, fast and efficient with strong contextual understanding

+= Does AutoMLP support string translation? =
+Yes.
+AutoMLP supports string translation, which means you can translate texts from themes and plugins such as buttons, labels, and interface messages.

 = How can I translate plugin or theme strings using WPML AI? = AutoMLP is an AI automatic translation addon for WPML that allows you to translate theme and plugin strings using AI instead of translating them manually.
-It works with the WPML String Translation system and uses AI services like OpenAI or Google Gemini to generate translations quickly.
+It works with the WPML String Translation system and uses AI services like OpenAI, Google Gemini and Chrome built-in AI to generate translations quickly.

+= How does Chrome Built-in AI translation work in AutoMLP? = Chrome Built-in AI uses your browser’s on-device translation capabilities to translate content locally.
+This means your data stays private, and you don’t need any external API or paid service to translate your website.

 = Is AI translation accurate enough for websites? =
 AI translation is highly accurate and context-aware, but it is recommended to review translations before publishing them on a live website.